 Here's the deal...

 Your P.O.S system can help control and minimize employee and bookkeeper theft.
-Simple anti-theft controls you can program in your P.O.S system include manager approval to open a cash drawer and apply a discount or comp to a ticket.
+For example, you can program your P.O.S system to include manager approval to open a cash drawer and/or apply a discount or comp to a ticket.

 Additionally, you should use your reporting to tie out cash on a daily basis.
 If cash doesn't tie, something is wrong.
 You'll also need to understand and use certain reports from your P.O.S system, one of which is the daily sales summary report.